rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan. ^0109

-And when he came up out of the water, immediately he saw the heavens being torn open and the Spirit descending on him like a dove. ^0110
+And when he came up out of the water, immediately he saw the heavens opening and the Spirit descending on him like a dove. ^0110

 And a voice came from heaven, You are my beloved Son; with you I am well pleased. ^0111